seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-It would be good to fix the PCBs on a vertical/horizontal mount on an acrylic or other plate where it will be easy to drill holes and screw other components to it.
-At the same time the robot chassis will not be drilled and will not be damaged in case of modifications.
+I need to mount the PCBs using vertical/horizontal mounts on an acrylic or some other plate that I can easily drill holes in and attach other components to.
+This way the robot chassis won't get drilled or damaged if I need to redo something.

 ---